-I make the batter before I pick up the kids from school, let it sit while I go get them (letting the batter sit is not necessary though) and then while they are unpacking their school bag and getting change I spoon the mixture into the fry pan.
+I make the batter before I pick up the kids from school, let it sit while I go get them (letting the batter sit is not necessary though), while they are unpacking their school bag and getting changed I spoon the mixture into the frying pan.

 Hope you enjoy my easy pikelet recipe!

 - 1/2 cup of milk

 - 1 teaspoon of vinegar or lemon juice